About “Mycobacterium avium intracellulare complex” (MAC)

 Q: What kind of medications will help for MAC lung infection and for how long should these medicines be continued?

 A: The current treatment of choice for new patients with either of the two types of lung disease due to MAC is a three-drug regimen of pills.
 The medications are clarithromycin (Biaxin, made by Abbott Pharmaceuticals) or azithromax (Zithromax, made by Pfizer), (both belong to a chemical class of drugs called macrolides); ethambutol (Myambutol, Barr Pharmaceuticals); and rifabutin (Mycobutin, Pfizer); or rifampin (Rifadin, produced by Aventis Pharmaceuticals).
-For patients with advanced or severe disease a fourth drug is given as an intramuscular shot or intravenous infusion.
+For patients with advanced or severe disease a fourth drug is given as an intramuscular shot, intravenous infusion, or inhalation (Arikayce, Insmed Incorp.).
 This drug is either amikacin (Amikin, by Sicor Pharmaceuticals) or Streptomycin (X-Gen Pharmaceuticals).
 Other drug companies sometimes produce the generic forms of the medicines.

 MAC disease is very difficult to cure because it is hard for the medicines to reach the inside of the nodule or cavity.
 The usual length of treatment lasts for at least 15 to 18 months.
 In other words, a MAC patient should keep taking the medications for the prescribed length of time in order for the germs to be eliminated.
 If “super-bugs” (drug resistant germs) develop, then cultures would be taken and medications adjusted for efficacy and susceptibility of the ‘bugs’ to other antibiotic treatments.
 Current recommendations are to take the oral medicines until the sputum cultures do not grow the MAC for 12 months based on monthly sputum tests.
 The shots or infusions are generally given only for the first 2-4 months.